arcc-hitt/Trade_Reconciliation_System/README.md

 - 🤖 **Automation Techniques**: Implemented automation using Task Scheduler and cron jobs to ensure timely execution of reconciliation tasks.
 - 📊 **Report Generation**: Built structured CSV reports for matched and unmatched trades, ensuring data integrity for audits.
 - 🛠️ **Code Optimization**: Improved modularity, efficiency, and scalability of the reconciliation process for future enhancements.
+- 🌐 **API Development**: Designed and implemented RESTful APIs for live reconciliation execution and broker ranking analysis.
+- ⭐ **Broker Evaluation**: Developed a ranking system to evaluate broker performance based on execution quality and cost efficiency.

 ---
 ## **Automation & Scheduling**